DouglasTanno/tag-annotation/README.md

 3. Prediction Evaluation:

 After the completion of the two stages of stacking of the step 2, the prediction of both stages will be evaluated through the per-tag-and-global-precision-recall-fixed.rb Ruby script.
-The results are evaluated through the metrics of Precision, Recall, Accuracy and F-Score.
+The results are evaluated through the metrics of Precision, Recall, Accuracy and F-Score for Per Tag and Global Values.

 Commands:
 > ruby per-tag-and-global-precision-recall-fixed.rb test-tags.txt stage1_predictions.txt.txt